crateio/distutils2/docs/source/setupscript.rst

          )

 There are only two differences between this and the trivial one-file distribution presented in section :ref:`distutils-simple-example`: more metadata, and the specification of pure Python modules by package, rather than by module.
 This is important since the Distutils consist of a couple of dozen modules split into (so far) two packages; an explicit list of every module would be tedious to generate and difficult to maintain.
-For more information on the additional meta-data, see section :ref:`meta-data`.
+For more information on the additional metadata, see section :ref:`metadata`.

 Note that any pathnames (files or directories) supplied in the setup script should be written using the Unix convention, i.e. slash-separated.
 The